ritengzhang/ritengzhang.github.io/README.md

 <img src="https://github.com/ritengzhang/ritengzhang.github.io/blob/e4a2a3af80d99f621597987b2ea102a648469d71/branch.png?raw=true" align="left" width="300" height="300" alt="Branch Specialization Analysis">

-The Branch Specialization Analysis Project is a project of my own that will have several stages.
+The Branch Specialization[3] Analysis Project is a project of my own that will have several stages.
 Currently, it's in the very early stages with a focus on providing baseline and evaluation metrics for branch specialization consistency and exploring the potential of branch specialization in combining the functional and architectural modularity of deep learning models.
 Understanding and analyzing branch specialization is crucial for several reasons:

 &nbsp; - It aids in creating more interpretable models, as it becomes clearer what roles different parts of the network are playing.